-If you have health-related concerns about novel coronavirus (COVID-19), call the dedicated 0800 number: 0800 358 5453.
-The line is staffed by nurses, paramedics and health advisors.
+If you have health-related concerns about novel coronavirus (COVID-19), contact your GP or free phone the dedicated Healthline number: 0800 358 5453.
+This 24/7 line is staffed by nurses, paramedics and health advisors.
 Interpreters are available.
+Information and advice is also available from the Ministry of Health’s COVID-19 websites: covid19.govt.nz and health.govt.nz/coronavirus.
+Ring ahead before visiting a medical clinic or emergency department – don’t just turn up.

 The virus can cause acute respiratory infection ranging from mild to severe.
 Most of the infected people have had mild to moderate illness.